 Day 11: Tangalle

-Today, we'll set off towards Tangalle, cycling along one of the beautiful irrigation canals that flow towards the southern coast.
+Late morning, we'll set off towards Tangalle, cycling along one of the beautiful irrigation canals that flow towards the southern coast.
 Along the way, we'll pass through lush banana plantations, providing a refreshing change of scenery from the mountainous terrain of the past few days.
 Cycling through the countryside will give us an opportunity to soak in the rural lifestyle and connect with the local culture.

 As we approach Tangalle, the air becomes warm and humid, with the salty scent of the sea in the distance.
 After a long day of cycling, there's nothing quite like relaxing on the beach and taking in the beautiful surroundings of Tangalle.